 Genetic testing for gastroenterologic (non-cancerous) disorders may be used to confirm a diagnosis in a patient who has signs and/or symptoms of a specific gastroenterologic disorder.
 Confirming the diagnosis may alter aspects of management and may eliminate the need for further diagnostic workup.
-This document addresses genetic testing for common gastroenterologic (non-cancerous) conditions, such as Celiac disease, Crohn's disease, hereditary hemochromatosis, and many others.
+This document addresses genetic testing for common gastroenterologic (non-cancerous) conditions.